Veins, Lymphatics and Nerves of the Pelvis

 The pelvic venous system is responsible for taking blood from the pelvic walls and viscera back to the main circulation.
 Like the arterial analogues, the external iliac vein primarily drains the lower limbs, while the internal iliac vein drains the pelvic viscera, walls, gluteal region and perineum.

 In most instances, the major veins are mirror images of their arterial counterparts.
-However, the smaller vessels can vary from one individual to another.
+However, the smaller vessels can vary from one individual to another, but the major vains are very constant in every individual from the anatomical aspect.
+All of the veins from the pelvis and the lower extremity mostly drain to the inferior vena cava to find their path toward the right atrium.
 The lymphatic system, however, is relatively simple and follows the major vessels of the pelvis.

 The inferior epigastric, deep circumflex iliac and pubic veins are all pelvic tributaries of the external iliac vein.
 The external iliac vein is a cranial continuation of the femoral vein.
 The nomenclature of the vessel changes at the mid inguinal point, posterior to the inguinal ligament.